Promoting Equity in Teacher Education

-The Center for the Study of Diversity (CSD) announces a new collaboration with the Delaware Center for Teacher Education (DCTE) to support research that promotes equity in teacher education.
-The purpose of this program is to promote research and scholarly activities by Faculty and Instructional Staff that will support education stakeholders' understandings of, or promotions of, equity in education.
+The Center for the Study of Diversity (CSD) announced a new collaboration with the Delaware Center for Teacher Education (DCTE) to support research that promotes equity in teacher education.
+The purpose of this program is to promote research and scholarly activities by Faculty and Instructional Staff that will support education stakeholders’ understandings of, or promotions of, equity in education.
 Stakeholders are defined as preservice teachers, pupils, families, school community members, teacher preparation faculty, and teacher preparation instructional staff.

 The mission of the Center for the Study of Diversity (CSD) is to promote academic research and scholarship that facilitate dialogues about and understanding of the social and academic impact of diversity.
 The Center brings a broadly interdisciplinary focus to its activities, projects, programs, and publications on research and analysis, training, public scholarship, community projects, and information dissemination.
 The goals of these activities are to: